Instrument Status

 This is an attempt to summarize the status of various sub-systems of the instrument.
 Each sub-system name is color coded to indicate the status at a glance: green means functioning normally, orange means mostly normal, but with some caveats or minor issues, and red means the sub-system is compromised in some way.

-- Detector Errors: The red and green detectors suffer from occasional “start state errors” in which the affected detector remains in the start phase and does not produce a useful exposure.
-The observing scripts now detect this occurrence, abort the current exposure (with read out) and start a fresh exposure on both cameras.
+• Detector Errors: The red and green detectors suffer from occasional “start state errors” in which the affected detector remains in the start phase and does not produce a useful exposure.
+The observing scripts detect this, abort the current exposure (with read out) and start a fresh exposure on both cameras.
 No action is necessary on the part of the observer.
-This costs about a minute of time for this to happen, but the resulting data should be normal (unless another error occurs).
-The occurrence rate for these problems is 0.34% on the green detector and 0.22% on the red, so around one in every 180 exposures is affected by one of the two detectors experiencing this error.
+The occurrence rate is such that around one in every 180 exposures is affected by one of the two detectors experiencing this error.

-in the OB), however we are still documenting performance on sky. - Nod to Sky Observations: For observations which need a sky measurement other than the built in sky fibers, nodding away to a sky position can be accomplished manually by running separate OBs for the target and sky and asking the OA to offset the telescope as appropriate.
-We plan to build a separate Nod To Sky observing mode which will accomplish this within a single OB, but that is not yet ready.
+• Nod to Sky Observations: For observations which need a sky measurement other than the built in sky fibers, nodding away to a sky position can be accomplished manually by running separate OBs for the target and sky and asking the OA to offset the telescope as appropriate.
+We plan to build a separate Nod To Sky observing mode which will accomplish this within a single OB, but that is not yet available.